Lennart01/AutonomeSysteme/astro-rewrite/src/content/docs/teil_2/lec-hb-vc.md

     Hence, the critical section order only needs to consider a release and a later in trace appearing acquire.

+*The HB relation does not enforce the last writer rule.
+More on this later.*

 ## Example

 Consider the trace